jackdmoody0427/CCTC/Networking/Day_2.md

     - so it will say "10.10.10.22" instead of "10.10.10.ssh" if looking at port 22
 - tcpdum for range of ports on 2 different hosts with a destination to a specific network
     - `sudo tcpdump portrange 20-100 and host 10.1.0.2 or host 10.1.0.3 and dst net 10.20.0.0/24 -vn`
+- tcpdump is filtering for src network and destination network, or destination hos.
+However, don't include packets from this destination host.
+If it meets this criteria, include it in my packet list
+    - `sudo tcpdump "(src net 10.1.0.0/24 && (dst net 10.3.0.0/24 || dst 10.2.0.3) && (! dst host 10.1.0.3))" -vn`

 **Show interfaces**
 - `ip a`